The Cast of "Major League" (1989) – Where Are They Now?

-The movie Major League is not the greatest baseball movie ever made, but it may very well be the most fun.
+The movie Major League, which is celebrating its 30th anniversary, is not the greatest baseball movie ever made, but it may very well be the most fun.
 The film tells the story of a group of misfit baseball players who are brought in by an unscrupulous Cleveland Indians owner who wants to tank the team and move it to Miami.
 Needless to say, the players get wind of her plans and play better than they ever have.

-What makes this movie so fun is a witty script and memorable group of characters played by great actors that are worth checking in on today, especially considering the movie is approaching its 30-year anniversary.
+What makes this movie so fun is a witty script and memorable group of characters played by great actors that are worth checking in on today, especially considering the movie is now 30 years old.

 Related: 10 Best Baseball Movies of All Time

 Where to begin?
 The son of Martin Sheen had his first major role in Red Dawn in 1984 and his career took off with starring turns in Platoon (1986) and Wall Street (1987).
 By the time he played, Ricky “Wild Thing” Vaughn, the ex-con pitcher with poor vision and control, he was one of the most recognizable stars in Hollywood.

 Sheen continued to work throughout the 1990s and reprised his role in Major League II in '94, but his drug abuse and relationships with adult film actresses dominated most of the coverage about him.
 In 2002, Sheen married Denise Richards and in 2003, he began a lucrative eight-year run on Two and a Half Men.
 However, Sheen’s hard-living ways caught up with him and Richards filed for divorce in 2006.
 He also was fired from the show in 2011 and then proceeded to have a public meltdown where he claimed he was “winning” and had “tiger blood.”

 Sheen now lives in Rosarito, Mexico, and most recently starred in the movies Mad Families and 9/11.